 October 20, 1952

 Dalia Itzik is born in Jerusalem to a family of Iraqi immigrants.
-Itzik received a BA from Hebrew University, a teacher’s diploma from the Efrata Teacher’s Seminary and a law degree from the Interdisciplinary Center in Herzliyah.
+Itzik receives a B.A. from Hebrew University, a teacher’s diploma from the Efrata Teacher’s Seminary and a law degree from the Interdisciplinary Center in Herzliya.

-After serving for five years at the chairperson of the Jerusalem Teachers Union, Dalia Itzik was elected to the Jerusalem City Council in 1989 with the portfolio of deputy mayor in charge of education.
-In 1992, as a member of the Labor Party, she was elected to the Thirteenth Knesset.
-As a Knesset member, Itzik has served on a wide variety of committees and been the chair of both the Education and Culture Committee and Science and technology Committee.
+After serving for five years at the chairwoman of the Jerusalem Teachers Union, Itzik is elected to the Jerusalem City Council in 1989 with the portfolio of deputy mayor in charge of education.
+In 1992, as a member of the Labor Party, she is elected to the 13th Knesset.
+She serves on a wide variety of Knesset committees and becomes the chair of the Education and Culture Committee and the Science and Technology Committee.